 - Structure your interviews.

 When a job seeker walks into their interview, the hiring manager decides the outcome of the interview within 10 seconds of interaction.
 Obviously, 10 seconds is too short a time to practically assess the candidate, but it is plenty of time for interviewers to make conclusions based on the job seeker’s gender, race, physical and mental ability, age, and body weight.
 If you leave your interviews unstructured, you may be subject to confirmation bias—skewing interview questions to fish for answers that uphold your opinion.
 Structured interviews, however, allow a more objective comparison of candidates’ answers when it comes down to making the final call for who to hire.

 Your company may be investing in unconscious bias workshops and diversity and inclusion seminars, because businesses are realizing the benefits of inclusive workplaces that goes beyond just reputational value.
 But are you leading by example by making diversity and inclusion a priority in your hiring process?
 There are opportunities for unconscious biases to dictate decision-making in every stage of the hiring process, from the job posting to the interview.
 If you want to gain the benefits of a heightened culture of innovation in your workplace, you first have to question the traditional hiring process and be innovative in your hiring practices.

-Innovators Alliance is a peer-to-peer networking group of CEOs committed to driving business growth through innovation.
+Innovators Alliance is a business-to-business networking group of CEOs committed to driving growth through innovation.
 Be our guest at an upcoming event to see what it’s all about!

 Is your company innovative?
 Try our Innovator Self-Test.
 It has only 10 questions and takes less than 2 minutes!